Finite-time Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Examples

 In Example \ref{ex2} and \ref{ex1}, we initially determine upper bounds by assigning pre-defined values to the parameter $\alpha$ in constraints \eqref{ebr_2}, \eqref{ebr_33}, \eqref{ebr_4} and \eqref{ebr_41}, and lower bounds by assigning pre-defined values to the parameters $\alpha$ and $\beta$ in \eqref{ebr_e7} and \eqref{ebr_e6}, and employing convex optimization to solve them.
 This might yield conservative bounds.
 However, the automatic optimization of the function $v(\bm{x})$, $\alpha$, and $\beta$ to enhance these bounds constitutes a non-convex problem, which poses a significant challenge.
-Future work will address this issue, as it is beyond the scope of the current study.
+Future work will address this issue, as it is beyond the scope of the current study. \textit{Furthermore, this work does not concentrate on the design of efficient algorithms to solve the associated constraints.
+Instead, it leverages existing semi-definite programming tools to tackle these issues.
+Future work will address this gap by proposing efficient algorithms to effectively address these constraints.}